cutecatfann/cutecatfann/README.md

 # Hi there, I'm Mimi! 👋

-### I'm an Honors Computer Science Student at Southern Oregon University, looking to get a software engineering role!
+### I'm an Honors Computer Science Student at Southern Oregon University, seeking a software engineering role!

 ## A little about me:
 - ☁️ AZ-204 Certified - Demonstrated expertise in Azure application development.